Address Risk More Effectively

 Program Design

 Program design helps schools and program providers build a new program offering or refine an existing one.
 Safety management is more effective when it is thoughtfully integrated early in the design stage, and when program goals, learning curriculum, and activities are aligned.
-We help on the ground and in-person, such as intensive workshops or conducting venue risk assessments, and we help remotely on specific projects like curriculum development or as an ongoing thought partner.
-This service is especially valuable for international schools and providers in Asia-Pacific.
+We help on the ground and in-person, such as delivering training workshops or conducting venue risk assessments, and we help remotely on specific projects like curriculum development or as an ongoing thought partner.
+This service is especially valuable for international schools and providers in the Asia-Pacific region.

 Testimonials